josemiguerra95/Pewlett-Hackard-Analysis/README.md

 ![Results](Resources/mentorship_eligibility.PNG)

-### We can see that there are three important things that we can notice.
+### We can see that there are three important factors to consider.

 1.- The majority of the retirees are senior engineers and senior staff.